christian-posta/ceposta-devops-ose/Readme.md

 See [this guide for setting up our OpenShift environment on OpenStack](docs/set-up-openshift.md)

+## Gitlab
+GitHub is great for hosting code, reviewing branches, reviewing commits, tracking issues, etc. But we prefer an OpenSource solution for this demonstration so that anyone can get started.
+[GitLab](https://about.gitlab.com) is an excellent alternative to GitHub for internal/private hosting.

+We use Gitlab to be able to view our code through a web browser, track changes, branches, etc. You could also use GitLab for pull requests and use the GitHub style pull-request model if the Gerrit model isn't what you're looking for.

+## Gerrit
+We use [Gerrit][gerrit]https://code.google.com/p/gerrit/ to demonstrate a key piece of the Continuous Delivery/Devops work flow.
+Allowing teams to contribute to a large complex integration project takes a little more care, especially when getting new people on your team, or accepting junior developers to submit code.
+The traditional GitHub pull-request model works great for some open source projects, but for those teams wishing to bring an open-source feel to their teams along with tracking changesets, encouraging cross-developer interaction and knowledge sharing as well as conforming to a team style/convention, then Gerrit is the tool to help you do that.

+With Gerrit, you can code review your changesets, track the feedback loop that usually happens when reviewing code, and merge with master when the code is ready.
+This also keeps broken builds on your master/CI branch to a minimum.

+## Sonatype Nexus
+We use [Sonatype Nexus][nexus]to model our enterprise artifact repository.
+In here we can store our build artifacts (for example, not just jars and wars, but our JBoss Fuse/Fabric8 profiles) and access them across environments.
+Nexus plays a central role in our [continuous delivery][cd] pipline.

+## Jenkins
+Jenkins provides the heavy lifting for our continuous integration and continuous delivery pipline.
+Just like the other components, this piece is delivered as an out-of-the box Jenkins already configured to use the other containers (Gitlab, Nexus, etc) and it also has the projects needed for the CD demo already configured.
+You'll have to make sure the other external pieces (OpenShift, Gitlab/Nexus) are set up correctly, but all of the projects are all ready to go.

 ## Todos
 Here are a list of things I'd like to do with the Demo that it doesn't do right now.
 I'll try to strike through the list as I accomplish it.